lightbeamai/lb-installer/README.md

 - Run `kubeadm reset`
 - Run `rm ~/.kube/config`
 - Reboot the system
-- Follow the above steps to install again.
+- Follow the above steps to install the cluster again.